 Photo filters that say any of the following: Vote Trump don’t be a chump.
 Voting republican.
 Praise Jesus.
 Swipe.
 Left.
 Providing no bio info, thinking that your nice abs Will suffice.
 This says something about the type of woman you want; I can assure you that I am not she.
 Swipe left.
-Opening…… Continue reading Swipe Left: Updated
+Opening with “no,…… Continue reading Swipe Left: Updated

 raindrops fall outside my window, inviting my fingers to tap along the keys in contradictory rhythm.

 Drafts in the dropbox.
 Downloading files and more files.
 The portfolios.
 Selecting music, stretching fingers to prepare.
 Commenting, guiding.

 Listening to Thao’s “Meticulous Bird”: is its tale love or vengeance?

 irritated with the feel of skin over joints Weary of myself.

 I wrote 19,724 words for Academic Writing Month.
 It’s less than the 22,500 I aimed for, but still quite a bit and I’m proud of it.
 The last few days of November, I didn’t write much.
 I traveled to visit a friend for Thanksgiving, and then just found that I had no more words to…… Continue reading Academic Writing Month: The Results

 16,014 words so far.
 My introduction is nearly done.
 Chapter 1 is well on its way to being done.
 Over the next 10 days, I plan to have both ready to send to my advisor.
 I’m tired.
 I took Tuesday off, because I had other work I needed to catch up on–a book chapter that…… Continue reading Academic Writing Month, Day 20… Only day 20?